juanis2112/Spyder-Workshop/README.md

 ```

 ## Importing Libraries and Data
-The first thing we need to do before starting our work, is importing the libraries necessary for our analysis and saving the data in a way that is easy to explore.
+The first thing we need to do before starting our work, is importing the libraries necessary for our analysis and saving the data in a way that it's easy to explore.
 1. Import the libraries matplotlib and pandas.

 2. Save the data from the csv file in a Pandas DataFrame using the command